-1Anderson and Reeb (2003) use firm size and risk as instruments for family ownership in some regressions, but they do not focus specifically on the endogeneity of founder-CEOs' status.
+1Anderson and Reeb (2003) and Villalonga and Amit (2005) use idiosyncratic risk and other variables as instruments for family ownership and family control in some regressions, but they do not focus specifically on the founder-CEO variable.
+In parallel research, Fahlenbrach (2005) develops alternative instruments for the founder-CEO variable, but he does not focus directly on the effect of performance on founder-CEO turnover.

-In this paper we attempt to understand the exact nature of the relationship between founder-CEOs and performance, by fully incorporating the effect of firm performance on founder-CEO status into the empirical analysis.
+founder-CEOs and performance, by fully incorporating the effect of firm performance on founder-CEO status into the empirical analysis.
 We use instrumental variables methods to disentangle the effect of founder-CEOs on performance from the effect of performance on founder-CEO status.
 Our methodology allows us to identify whether founder-CEOs have a positive or negative effect on performance, and whether performance has a positive or negative effect on founder-CEO status.

 Our primary sample consists of data on Fortune 500 firms over the 1992-1999 period.
-Using Tobin's Q and ROA as measures of performance, we confirm the positive correlation between founder-CEO status and firm performance in OLS regressions that was found in previous studies.
+Using Tobin's Q and ROA as measures of performance, we confirm the positive correlation between founder-CEO status and firm performance in OLS regressions that was found in some of the previous studies cited above.
 However, we cannot necessarily infer a causal relationship from this positive correlation.
 To address the endogeneity problem we need instruments that are correlated with founder-CEO status but are uncorrelated with performance except through variables included in the performance regression.